Kamidi21/Weather-Application/README.md

 ⛅ Dynamic weather icon based on conditions

-Responsive and minimal UI design
+Responsive and minimal UI design<br>
 🛠️ Technologies Used
 HTML5